pars20/tabdil.app/README.md

 3. Activate the plugin from the WordPress admin panel.

-4. From the following path, you can define Farsi or English language for the plugin:

-`wp-content / plugins / jafar-stopwatch-plugin / time / inc / head.php`

 4. Put the following code in any part of your website you want (pages/posts):

 `[Tabdil.App Stopwatch]`